Fluent Commerce Logo

 All Other Exceptions

-For all other exceptions thrown or bubbled through from Rules, the Workflow Framework Engine will handle these as follows:
+For all other exceptions thrown or bubbled through from Rules, the Framework Engine will handle these as follows:

 • Rubix will stop the current execution